 - grid (GridBase) The grid for which the boundary conditions are defined - axis (int) The axis to which this boundary condition is associated - upper (bool) Flag indicating whether this boundary condition is associated with the upper side of an axis or not.
-In essence, this determines the direction of the local normal vector of the boundary. - rank (int) The tensorial rank of the field for this boundary condition - normal (bool) Flag indicating whether the condition is only applied in the normal direction.

-• value (float or str or ndarray) - a value stored with the boundary condition.
+In essence, this determines the direction of the local normal vector of the boundary. - rank (int) The tensorial rank of the field for this boundary condition - normal (bool) Flag indicating whether the condition is only applied in the normal direction. - value (float or str or ndarray) a value stored with the boundary condition.
 The interpretation of this value depends on the type of boundary condition.
 If value is a single value (or tensor in case of tensorial boundary conditions), the same value is applied to all points.
 Inhomogeneous boundary conditions are possible by supplying an expression as a string, which then may depend on the axes names of the respective grid.

-get\data(idx)
+$get_data(idx)$

-sets the elements of the sparse representation of this condition idx (tuple) - The index of the point that must lie on the boundary condition float, dict calculate the value of the virtual point outside the boundary
+sets the elements of the sparse representation of this condition idx (tuple) - The index of the point that must lie on the boundary condition float, dict get\virtual\point (arr, idx=None)

-A constant value and a dictionary with indices and factors that can be used to calculate this virtual point
+A constant value and a dictionary with indices and factors that can be used to calculate this virtual point calculate the value of the virtual point outside the boundary abstract get\virtual\point\data()